-It is of greater important to examine any change in attitude of GATT membership and how GATT rules applied to issues.
-Such issues do not posit whether a certain policy is environmentally correct or not.
-They suggest that the US policy could be made compatible with GATT rules if members agreed on amendments or reached a decision to waive the rules especially for any issue that could spring up.
+It is of greater important to examine change in any a1tt0itude of GATT membership and how GATT rules applied to issues.
+Such issues do not position whether a certain policy is environmentally correct or not.
+GATT rules if members.

+They suggest that the US policy could be made compatible with agreed on amendments or reached a decision to waive the rules especially for any issue that could spring up.